United Food and Commercial Workers: Walmart

 Walmart, a non-unionized company, has repeatedly been accused by the UFCW of treating its workers poorly and driving down employment standards.
 The UFCW has repeatedly attempted to organize the chain, but these attempts have been unsuccessful in the United States.

 In Canada, the UFCW managed to win union recognition at two Walmart stores in Quebec and one in Saskatchewan.
 Walmart closed the Jonquière store and workers in Saint-Hyacinthe voted to decertify UFCW in 2011.
 The union has also applied for recognition at a dozen other Walmarts and had won a contract with a Walmart store in Gatineau, Quebec, Canada.
 After a couple years of unsuccessful negotiations between the union and Walmart the workers at the store decided to leave the union.
 The last remaining unionized Walmart in North America was located in Weyburn, Saskatchewan.
 Walmart successfully repelled an attempted UFCW unionization campaign there in August 2013 when the Supreme Court of Canada dismissed the union's attempt to compel Walmart to reach a collective agreement with it; workers at the Weyburn store then voted 51 to 5 to decertify the union.

-In April 2005, as part of a volley of accusatory websites created by Walmart and the UFCW, the union created Wake Up Walmart, a U.S.-based website and campaign with the stated goal of reforming Walmart's business practices.
+In April 2005, as part of a volley of accusatory websites created by Walmart and the UFCW, the union created Wake Up Walmart, a US-based website and campaign with the stated goal of reforming Walmart's business practices.